Back to the top

 • The decisions of Derby Officials on legality, time, and weight will be final and binding.

-• Prizes and awards will be limited to one per entry.
+• Adult prizes and awards will be limited to one per entry.

 • Youth (14 years and under) are eligible to win the adult prizes based on largest salmon.
 Youth are not eligible to win the adult mystery weight prize as they have their own mystery weight division.